With Scandal Ending, Will Olivia Pope Be Its Legacy

 Yet, it sounds as though the Scandal team was upholding the values of #MeToo long before the hashtag was in everyone’s mouth.
 “From day one to the end, people treated each other kindly and with respect and with love … I don’t know if in Hollywood that’s always something remembered, or celebrated, or that people even think is achievable, and we did it,” the actress and mom of one triumphantly said, noting even the assistant director minded her breastfeeding schedule.
 “I remember laying my head on the pillow the night we wrapped, and I was crying to my husband, saying, ‘Wow we did it.’

-“I know that everyone who works on Scandal will take that onto their next job and expect similar behavior.”
+“I know that everyone who works on Scandal will take that onto their next job and expect similar behaviour.”

 While Scandal fans might be sad to see their gladiators go, at least we can rest assured an army of supportive, feminist, and thoughtful TV veterans are about to infiltrate countless television and movie sets and demand that kind of signature Shondaland respect is given to every person around them.
 So, yes, Olivia Pope will still be handling things long after she's off your DVR.